openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ## Composite KEMs

-Kyber + ECC public-key encryption is meant to involve both the Kyber KEM and an ECC-based KEM in an a priori non-separable manner.
+ML-KEM + ECC public-key encryption is meant to involve both the ML-KEM and an ECC-based KEM in an a priori non-separable manner.
 This is achieved via KEM combination, i.e. both key encapsulations/decapsulations are performed in parallel, and the resulting key shares are fed into a key combiner to produce a